-We hereby consent to the use in this Registration Statement on Form S-1 of our report dated April 16, 2020 relating to the consolidated financial statements of SOBR Safe, Inc. and subsidiaries for the year ended December 31, 2019.
+We hereby consent to the use in this Registration Statement on Amendment No. 1 to Form S-1 of our report dated April 16, 2020 relating to the consolidated financial statements of SOBR Safe, Inc. and subsidiaries for the year ended December 31, 2019.
 Our report includes an explanatory paragraph regarding substantial doubt about the Company's ability to continue as a going concern.